opendocsg/slw-judgments-backfill/2012_SGHC_136/report.md

 **_The law on implied terms_**

 27     Whether or not the plaintiff is entitled to an Account would depend on whether a relevant term can be implied in the Engagement Letter.
-The Court of Appeal succinctly summarised the law on implied terms in _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ [2009] 3 SLR(R) 724 (“ _Chua Choon Cheng_ ”) (at [63]):
+The Court of Appeal succinctly summarised the law on implied terms in _Chua Choon Cheng and others v Allgreen Properties Ltd and another appeal_ <span class="citation">[2009] 3 SLR(R) 724</span> (“ _Chua Choon Cheng_ ”) (at [63]):

- It is settled law that “a court will not lightly imply a term into a contract” [emphasis original]: Jet Holding Ltd v Cooper Cameron (Singapore) Pte Ltd [2006] 3 SLR(R) 769 at [107].
+ It is settled law that “a court will not lightly imply a term into a contract” [emphasis original]: Jet Holding Ltd v Cooper Cameron (Singapore) Pte Ltd <span class="citation">[2006] 3 SLR(R) 769</span> at [107].
 The rule of thumb is that the more detailed or complex a contract is, the less likely it is that the court will imply a term into that contract.
-The touchstone for implying a term into a contract is always “necessity and not merely reasonableness”: Hiap Hong & Co Pte Ltd v Hong Huat Development Co (Pte) Ltd [2001] 1 SLR(R) 458 at [19].
+The touchstone for implying a term into a contract is always “necessity and not merely reasonableness”: Hiap Hong & Co Pte Ltd v Hong Huat Development Co (Pte) Ltd <span class="citation">[2001] 1 SLR(R) 458</span> at [19].
 The learned authors of Chitty on Contracts , vol 1 (Beale gen ed) (Sweet & Maxwell, 30th Ed, 2008) (“ Chitty on Contracts ”) at para 13-004 note that both the officious bystander and business efficacy test ”[depended] on the presumed common intention of the parties”, which has to be objectively ascertained.
-In Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd [2006] 1 SLR(R) 927 (“ Forefront ”) at [36], Andrew Phang Boon Leong J (as he then was), after a detailed analysis of the historical origins of these tests, concluded that the two tests are but different facets of the same coin; “the ‘officious
+In Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd <span class="citation">[2006] 1 SLR(R) 927</span> (“ Forefront ”) at [36], Andrew Phang Boon Leong J (as he then was), after a detailed analysis of the historical origins of these tests, concluded that the two tests are but different facets of the same coin; “the ‘officious

  bystander’ test is t he practical mode by which the ‘business efficacy’ test is implemented” [emphasis in original].
 We agree.

-28     The threshold consideration of whether or not a term is necessary to be implied, alluded to by the Court of Appeal in _Chua Choon Cheng_ was discussed by Chao Hick Tin JA in _Hiap Hong & Co Pte Ltd v Hong Huat Development Co (Pte) Ltd_ [2001] 1 SLR(R) 458 (“ _Hiap Hong & Co Pte Ltd_ ”) (at [19] – [20]):
+28     The threshold consideration of whether or not a term is necessary to be implied, alluded to by the Court of Appeal in _Chua Choon Cheng_ was discussed by Chao Hick Tin JA in _Hiap Hong & Co Pte Ltd v Hong Huat Development Co (Pte) Ltd_ <span class="citation">[2001] 1 SLR(R) 458</span> (“ _Hiap Hong & Co Pte Ltd_ ”) (at [19] – [20]):

  19 Be that as it may, in considering the question of implied terms, it must be borne in mind that the touchstone is necessity and not merely reasonableness.
 In the words of Scrutton LJ in In re Comptoir Commercial Anversois and Power, Son & Co’s Arbitration [1920] 1 KB 868 at 899–900: